"Hvad hedder det?

 "A nice foreigner, roasted over an open fire..."
 No, there I go again, trying to be funny.

 Danes have nothing against people from other countries.
-English is widely accepted as second language and we accept euro's from Germans who rent our summerhouses for any price, any time of the year.
+English is widely accepted as second language and we accept euro's from Germans who rent our summerhouses any time of the year.

 There is nothing wrong with them or with me.
-I am just not a Dane, from Viking stock like Harold Blåtand, Toke Barnenumse or Torsten Rødnæse.
+Being foreigner is just a disability.
+I am not a Dane, from Viking stock like Harold Blåtand, Toke Barnenumse or Torsten Rødnæse.

 Some Danes proudly give their children only pure Danish names.
 Even if, like Doctor Dick, it makes it hard for them to travel.

-And Danes enjoy traveling because the prices are lower in other countries.
-They also buy vacation homes in Greece, Spain, Italy, anywhere really.
-But no Greek, Spaniard or Italian or Dutch person should attempt to buy a summerhouse here.
+And Danes enjoy travelling because the prices are so much lower in other countries.
+They also buy holiday homes in Greece, Spain, Italy, anywhere really.
+However, no Greek, Spaniard or Italian or Dutch person should attempt to buy a summerhouse here!

 This is Denmark, so only Danes are allowed to own them.

-A far family member of Janteloven is that Danes avoid confrontation at any cost.
+A far family member of Janteloven is an affliction without any name.
+The fact that Danes avoid confrontation at any cost.
 If you remember the "expert" that did want to say anything negative about the farm we bought?
 He is anything but unusual.
 We took another specialist to see a boat, and he did not want to say anything at all.
-We asked, and asked again thinking that he misunderstood us.
+We asked, and asked again, thinking that he misunderstood us.
 But no. We walked away without trying to buy and only when the seller was many miles out of hearing range, he told us what was wrong with it.

 VI